NHSDigital/record-a-vaccination-guidance/app/reporting.md

 ---
 layout: page
+caption: User guide
 title: Reporting
 analytics_key: reporting
-previous:
-  title: Records
-  url: /records
-next:
-  title: Managing users
-  url: /managing-users
+showPagination: true
+order: 6
 ---

 {% include 'guide-contents.njk' %}

 Only lead administrators and administrators can create reports.

 Vaccination data is available for extract as soon as it's recorded and saved.
 You can extract data in a '.csv format' (comma separated values).

 To create a report, select the 'Reports' link in the header.

 You will then be asked to select what you want to report on, including the:

 * timeframe (up to a maximum of 31 days)
 * vaccines
 * sites

 You can create reports as often as you like.